Endo contractualization: Regular employment

-The above-mentioned pecuniary benefits are deducted by the employer from the gross monthly salary of the employee.
+The employee's portion of these benefits is deducted by the employer from their gross monthly salary, as provided by law.

 Probationary employment

-In addition to regular employment, probationary employment is also possible through the Code.
-Under Article 2B1, probationary employment shall not exceed six months “unless it is covered by an apprenticeship agreement stipulating a longer period.”
-This would mean that any employee working over the stated or agreed period shall be considered as a regular employee.
+In addition to regular employment, probationary employment is also recognized by the Labor Code.
+Under Article 296, probationary employment shall not exceed six months "unless it is covered by an apprenticeship agreement stipulating a longer period."
+Any employee who works beyond the probationary period automatically becomes a regular employee.

-However, both regular and non-regular employees still enjoy security of tenure, pertaining to the Constitutional guaranty found in Sec.
-3, Art.
-XIII of the 1987 Constitution that no employee, whether regular or non-regular shall be terminated without just causes authorized by the law under Art.
-2B2 and Art.
-2B3 of the Labor Code.
-Probationary employees in this case are not entitled to grants enumerated in preceding paragraphs.
+Both regular and non-regular employees are protected by security of tenure, which is a constitutional guarantee found in Section 3, Article XIII of the 1987 Philippine Constitution.
+It states that no employee, whether regular or non-regular, shall be terminated without a just or authorized cause.
+While probationary employees are not entitled to the same benefits as regular employees, they are still protected from illegal dismissal.

 Labor-only contracting

 Department Order No. 3 (series of 2001) explicitly prohibits labor-only contracting, defined to be a type of employment wherein: “the contractor or subcontractor merely recruits, supplies or places workers to perform a job, work or service for a principal, and the following elements are present:(a) The contractor or subcontractor does not have substantial capital or investment to actually perform the job, work or service under its own account and responsibility; and (b) The employees recruited, supplied or placed by such contractor or subcontractor is performing activities, which are directly related to the main business of the principal.”Contracts or subcontracts whose existence precede the effectivity of the Order are given non-impairment and non-diminution of benefits."